kubernetes-sigs/gateway-api/geps/gep-2643/index.md

   // implementation MUST raise an 'Accepted' Condition with a status of
   // `False` in the corresponding RouteParentStatus with the reason
   // of "UnsupportedValue" in case a Listener of the wrong type is used.
+  // Core: A TLS listener CAN have mode Passthrough
+  // Extended: A TLS listener CAN have mode Terminate
   // </gateway:util:excludeFromCRD>
   // +required
   // +kubebuilder:validation:MinItems=1